Protecting biodiversity and ecosystems

 We see that protecting biodiversity plays an important role in our business with climate change as one of the main drivers of biodiversity loss.

-We are committed to protecting the world’s biodiversity and have started to assess our nature-related dependencies and impacts.
+We aim to protect the world’s biodiversity and have started to assess our nature-related dependencies and impacts.
 Not only do we rely on natural resources entering our value chain, but we also benefit from the services provided by the ecosystems and are exposed to nature-related risks.
 As part of the value chain, we can play a role in helping to maintain healthy ecosystems which generate oxygen, supply food and resources, provide wildlife habitats and ensure pollination.
-We agree that the loss of nature is a long-term threat to economic sustainability.
-Biodiversity is essential to the resilience of nature.
-It is part of the natural capital, and it is affected by human activities, such as exploitation of forest, land use changes, agriculture and manufacturing and will work with others to play our part in addressing this going forward.

-Understanding our material potential biodiversity impacts
+Understanding our material biodiversity risks

 When converting raw materials into packaging solutions, Huhtamaki is directly accountable for a relatively small share of the overall impact on biodiversity in the value chain.
 Based on information available from publicly recognized databases, we can describe qualitatively the potential main impacts of each phase of the life cycle of our products: